CW-Codewalnut/store-sap-backend/readme.md

 $ npm run test
 ```

-Note: There are many use full script for generating test report, linting, prettier formatting
+Note: There are many useful script such as, generating test report, ESlinting, Prettier formatting
 you can use those as per your need.